 Fresh chopped parsley has a spicy, peppery flavor and pairs well with potatoes, tomato-based sauces, poultry dishes, grain-based salads, seafood, Mediterranean flavors, and egg dishes.

 - Throw a few sprigs of parsley into your favorite green juice

 - Finish off an omelet, quiche, or frittata with a handful of chopped parsley

 - Add chopped parsley to any homemade salad dressing

 Try some of these healthy and delicious recipes developed by registered dietitians using parsley:

 - Citrus shrimp salad with white beans and arugula

 Potential health risks of consuming parsley

-If you are taking blood-thinners such as Coumadin (warfarin) it is important that you do not suddenly begin to eat more or fewer foods containing vitamin K, which plays a large role in blood clotting.
+If you are taking blood-thinners such as Coumadin (warfarin), it is important not to suddenly begin eating more or fewer foods containing vitamin K, which plays a large role in blood clotting.